slnsw/common-sip/specification.md

     -   The role of the Agent in relation to this event
     -   This value makes no sense without the linking_agent_identifier_value above
     -   Value from controlled vocabulary [**https://id.loc.gov/vocabulary/preservation/eventRelatedAgentRole.html**](https://id.loc.gov/vocabulary/preservation/eventRelatedAgentRole.html)

+*\*Event detail is repeated here although it is NR in PREMIS 3.0 but it is expected that a digital preservation system will wrap this in the repeatable wrapper eventDetailInformation.*

 #### PREMIS_IE_significant_props